Triang-jyed-driung/Adaptive-BVP/README.md

 - `eval_points`: Same as above
 - `force_double`: Same as above

+This function also returns a class `LinearBVPSolver.Node` that is callable as a function.
+See above for details.

 The formula of Newton's iteration is not explicitly specified in the article.
 Here is the formula:

 Let $u_{n+1}(x)$ solve